Skip to content

 1. Disk Cleanup

-1. Open the file explorer on your PC either by clicking on the shortcut icon on the desktop or start menu.
-You can also use Win+E shortcut key combination to open the file explorer.Free-diskspace-file-explorer
+1. Open the file explorer on your PC by clicking the shortcut icon on the desktop or the Start menu.
+You can also use the Win+E shortcut key combination to open the file explorer.Free-diskspace-file-explorer

-2. Right-click on the hard drive which you want to free up and select Properties option.
+2. Right-click on the hard drive that you want to free up and select the Properties option.

 3. The Hardrive properties window will appear on the screen.
-Click on the General tab and click on the Disk Cleanup button.Free-diskspace-properties
+Click the General tab and click the Disk Cleanup button.Free-diskspace-properties

-4. Disk cleanup window will open on the screen.
-Select the types of files which you want to delete and click OK button.
+4. The disk cleanup window will open on the screen.
+Select the types of files that you want to delete and click the OK button.
 This includes temporary files, log files, files in your recycle bin, and other junk files.

-5. System files don’t appear in the above-mentioned files.
-To delete system files, click on the Clean up system files button.
+5. System files don’t appear in the above files.
+To delete system files, click the Clean up system files button.
 It will take some time to recalculate the disk space and more options tab will appear next to disk cleanup.Free-diskspace-disk-cleanup

-Alternatively, you can also launch disk cleanup tool by searching for it in the Start menu.
+Alternatively, you can launch the Disk Cleanup tool by searching for it in the Start menu.

 2. Uninstall Unused Programs

-Most of the times we install programs or application which we use rarely.
+Most of the time we install programs or applications which we use rarely.
 Uninstalling such applications will free up some amount of disk space.
 If you want to know how much space each program or application is using, then search for Uninstall programs in the Start menu.
-You can see size column next to program indicating the amount of space it is occupying, If you don’t find the size column, select the detail view option on the top right side of the window.Free-diskspace-uninstall
+You can see the size column next to the program indicating the amount of space it is occupying, If you don’t find the size column, select the detail view option on the top right side of the window.Free-diskspace-uninstall

 3. Analyze Disk Space